-Income tax expense was \$3.5 million for the three months ended March 31, 2024, on earnings before income tax of \$18.3 million, representing an effective tax rate of 19.3%.
-The effective tax rate differed from the U.S. Federal statutory rate of 21.0% primarily due to the impact of a one-time benefit related to the Alfmeier acquisition, partially offset by income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate and the unfavorable impact of the global intangible low-tax income ("GILTI").
+Income tax expense was \$3.5 million \$9.5 million for the three months ended March 31, 2024 June 30, 2024, on earnings before income tax of \$18.3 million \$28.4 million, representing an effective tax rate of 19.3% 33.6%.
+The effective tax rate differed from the U.S. Federal statutory rate of 21.0% primarily due to the impact of income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate, the quarterly accrual for uncertain tax positions, and the unfavorable impact of the global intangible low-tax income ("GILTI"), partially offset by certain favorable tax effects of equity vesting.